Professor

 College of Humanities, Arts and Social Sciences

-Outside of the University, Chris is the Co-President of ADSA, the Australasian Association for Theatre, Drama, and Performance Studies, and a past co-convenor of the Historiography Working Group of the International Federation for Theatre Research (IFTR).
-He is the Deputy Editor of the open-access e-journal Performance Paradigm, and an Associate Editor of Theatre, Dance, and Performance Training, where he co-edited a 2021 special issue on Performer Training in Australia.
+Outside of the University, Chris is the Co-President of ADSA, the Australasian Association for Theatre, Drama, and Performance Studies, and serves on the Executive Committee of the International Federation for Theatre Research (IFTR).
+With Jess Carniel, Chris is the co-Editor of the interdisciplinary Journal of Australian Studies.
+He also is the Editor of the open-access e-journal Performance Paradigm, and an Associate Editor of Theatre, Dance, and Performance Training, where he co-edited a 2021 special issue on Performer Training in Australia.

 PhD, University of Sydney